A Coast to Coast Walk

 <<>>

-Several months after Wainwright’s death in January 1991, the publishing rights were transferred to Michael Joseph.
-The new launch date for the guidebooks under the new publisher was April 1992.
-Chris Jesty handwrote the new prelims, and Michael Joseph worked with Titus Wilson on the new dust jacket designs.
+A few months following Wainwright’s passing in January 1991, the publishing rights transitioned to Michael Joseph.
+Under the new publisher, the guidebooks were scheduled for a relaunch in April 1992.
+Chris Jesty personally penned the new prelims, and Michael Joseph collaborated with Titus Wilson to craft fresh designs for the dust jackets.

 Independent